dbmdz/berts/README.md

 # Stats

-In addition to the recently released [German BERT](https://deepset.ai/german-bert) model by [deepset](https://deepset.ai/) we provide another model.
+In addition to the recently released [German BERT](https://deepset.ai/german-bert) model by [deepset](https://deepset.ai/) we provide another German-language model.

-We use a recent Wikipedia dump, EU Bookshop corpus, Open Subtitles, CommonCrawl, ParaCrawl and News Crawl.
-This results in a dataset with a size of 16GB and 2,350,234,427 token.
+The source data for the model consists of a recent Wikipedia dump, EU Bookshop corpus, Open Subtitles, CommonCrawl, ParaCrawl and News Crawl.
+This results in a dataset with a size of 16GB and 2,350,234,427 tokens.

-We used [spacy](https://spacy.io/) in order to perform sentence splitting.
-We follow the pre-processing steps (sentence piece model for vocab generation) as used for training [SciBERT](https://github.com/allenai/scibert).
-We train a model with an initial sequence length of 512 subwords for 1.5M steps.
+For sentence splitting, we use [spacy](https://spacy.io/).
+Our preprocessing steps (sentence piece model for vocab generation) follow those used for training [SciBERT](https://github.com/allenai/scibert).
+The model is trained with an initial sequence length of 512 subwords and was performed for 1.5M steps.

-We train and release both cased and uncased models.
+This release includes both cased and uncased models.

 # Model weights

-We provide PyTorch-Transformers compatible weights.
-If you need access to the TensorFlow checkpoints, please raise an issue!
+Currently only PyTorch-Transformers compatible weights are available.
+If you need access to TensorFlow checkpoints, please raise an issue!

 ## Cased model